 '''

 binding-list:

 staticopt let bindings

-staticopt const bindings
+static{opt} const bindings

 def bindings

 bindings:

 binding

+opt

-bindings
+binding, bindings

-binding

 binding:

 binding-name = expression

 binding-name : type = expression

 binding-name:

 name

-( tuple-binding-names )
+( tuple-binding-names

 tuple-binding-names:

+tuple-binding-name ,

+tuple-binding-name

-tuple-binding-name, tuple-binding-name
+tuple-binding-name

-tuple-binding-name, tuple-binding-names
+tuple-binding-names

 tuple-binding-name:

 name

 '''

-6.7.47.1 A binding-list shall cause one or more objects to become available in the present scope.
+- 6.7.47.1 A binding-list shall cause one or more objects to become available in the present scope.
 Each object shall be identified by its name, and shall have its initial value set to the result of the expression.
-The result type of a binding list expression is void.

-6.7.47.2 A binding's expression shall be evaluated before any names are made available in the present scope.
+The result type of a binding list expression is void. - 6.7.47.2 The names in a binding shall be inserted into the present scope immediately after the binding's expression is evaluated and its result has been obtained.
+They shall be inserted one after another, in the order that they appear in the program source.